AUA Summit - What is Penile Cancer?

 What is Penile Cancer?

-Cancer of the penis is rare in the United States.
-But, if you are at risk, finding it early is critical.
-The information here should help you spot this tumor long before it becomes life-threatening.
+Cancer of the penis is a rare but serious cancer in the United States.
+If you are at risk, finding it early is vital.
+The information here may help you recognize this tumor potentially before it becomes life-threatening.

-The main roles of the penis are to carry urine out of the body and sperm into the woman's vagina.
-There are 3 tubes inside the penis.
-One is called the urethra.
+The penis has two main roles: to pee and to have sex.
+The penis is made up of three tubes.
+The one on the bottom is called the urethra.
 It’s hollow and carries urine from the bladder through the penis to the outside.
-The other 2 tubes are called the corpora cavernosa.
+The other two tubes on top are called the corpora cavernosa.
 These are soft, spongy tubes that fill with blood to make the penis stiff during an erection.
-The 3 tubes are wrapped together by a very tough fibrous sheath called the tunica albuginea.
-During sex, the stiffness of the penis makes it hard enough to push into the woman’s vagina.
-Then the urethra acts as a channel to carry semen into the vagina.
+The penis is a unique organ since during sex, the stiffness of the penis makes it firm enough for sex.
+The urethra, in addition to carrying urine, also acts as a channel to carry and release semen.

 Symptoms

 The earlier penile cancer is found, the better.
-If it’s found early, there is a good chance for successful treatment and a cure.
+If it’s found early, there is an increased chance for successful treatment and cure.
 If diagnosis is delayed, the disease can get worse.
 Treatment for more advanced cancer may be less successful and more disfiguring.

-Since you see and touch your penis when you urinate, you can help spot the disease early.
+Since you see and touch your penis when you pass urine, you can help spot the disease early.
 Men who aren’t circumcised are at greater risk for penile cancer.
 But every man should be on the lookout for penile lesions.

 • An area of skin becoming thicker and/or changing color